Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 What started as a week-long fiesta has grown into a grand 30-day bash.
 President Lyndon B. Johnson first proclaimed Hispanic Heritage Week on September 17, 1968, with September 15 and 16 as the kickoff dates.
 The week aimed to recognize the contributions and influence of Hispanic Americans on the country’s history, culture, and achievements.

 By 1988, the importance of recognizing Hispanic heritage had grown so much that it was extended to a month-long celebration.
 President George H.W.
 Bush officially declared the expansion on September 14, 1989.
-Today, Hispanic Heritage Month is a vibrant celebration that includes various cultural events, educational programs, and community activities.
+Today, Hispanic Heritage Month is a that includes various cultural events, educational programs, and community activities.

 YearEventSignificance